thcorre/sgnog12-workshop/10-basics/README.md

 For example, you may find:

-* tls certificates
+* TLS certificates
-* inventory files
+* Inventory files
-* node artifacts (such as startup configs)
+* Node artifacts (such as startup configs)
-* topology export json file
+* Topology export JSON file

 The lab directory is named after the lab, and sits in the same directory as the topology file.
 In this case it will be `clab-basic-${GROUP_ID}`